 \section{Empirical Evaluation}

-Our primary goal in our experimentation is to assess whether Oracle-RLAIF improves upon leading fine-tuning frameworks for VLMs-- specifically the current SOTA VLM-RLAIF.
+The primary goal in our experimentation is to assess the effectiveness of Oracle-RLAIF compared to leading fine-tuning frameworks for VLMs-- specifically VLM-RLAIF.
 We benchmark using datasets which test a model's capacity to interpret and describe visual events.
-To compare Oracle-RLAIF against VLM-RLAIF, we apply both frameworks to the same initial SFT policy model in Figure~\ref{fig:lucidchart-diagram}).
-Additionally, we compare against reported results of other strong baselines to comprehensively assess the contribution of our rank-based policy optimization approach.
+To compare Oracle-RLAIF against VLM-RLAIF, we apply both frameworks to the same initial SFT policy model in (Figure~\ref{fig:lucidchart-diagram}), taken from the VLM-SFT 7B checkpoint as published in \citet{ahn2024tuning}.
+Additionally, we compare against reported results of other strong baselines, assessing the contribution of our rank-based policy optimization approach.